nckgreene/bcs.github.io/index.md

 Previous image-based systems have BCS from images with external information (such as x, y. and z) or from depth images (cite).

 Deep learning has been applied to BCS prediction from depth images.
 Rodrı́guez Alvarez et al. (2018) performed BCS prediction by applying a convolutional neural network (CNN) to 3-channel images (a depth channel, an edge channel, and a fourier channel) where each image was a top-down view of a cow's rear.
 Rodrı́guez Alvarez et al. (2019) extended their previous approach by applying an ImageNet pretrained CNN and model ensembling techniques for BCS prediction from the same 3-channel images.
 Yukun et al. (2019) performed BCS prediction a CNN to 3-channel images (a depth channel, a gray channel, and a phase congruency (edge) channel) where each image was a top-down view of a cow's back; notably, the authors used ultrasound to measure the cows' backfat thickness, which determined the ground-truth BCS for the training and test sets.
+In all these approaches, background was separated from the animals by taking advantage of the depth information.

 ### Depth estimation
 We know that depth can be useful information a BCS system given the success of previous work and that the 3D shape of cattle rear is associated with BCS (Fischer et al., 2015).
 The problem is that we probably cannot use depth cameras in our BCS systems since this could violate current patents (Liao and Krukowski, 2017).
 We could estimate depth from the 2D image sequences using structure from motion (SfM) as done in topography reconstruction from aerial photos (Mancini et al. 2013) and point cloud constuction of an unknown environment with a 2D camera (Mur-Artal and Montiel, 2015).
 But current patents might even make a SfM approach not an option.